ASUS ROG Swift PG27UCDM

 At a glance

-In the previous reviews of other OLED monitors, a rather high noise level in the color processing was observed.
-Moreover, the QD-OLED monitor MSI MPG 271QRX exhibited low repeatability in those measurements.
-At least in part, this might reflect poor firmware implementation, so there was hope that a different manufacturer, in this case ASUS, would have done a better job.
-Unfortunately, this was not the case, which speaks for a more general problem with OLED panels.
-All of the tested panels, which is two QD-OLEDs and one W-OLED, have high color processing noise, and both QD-OLED monitors (one from MSI, one from ASUS) exhibit exceptionally low repeatability.
-Although this is not a deal-breaker, it currently makes W-OLED the preferred technology over QD-OLED.
+In previous reviews of other OLED monitors, a rather high level of color processing noise had been observed.
+Moreover, the QD-OLED monitor MSI MPG 271QRX exhibited low repeatability in those measurements, even after having filtered out mid- to long-range luminance fluctuations.
+Because this might be caused by firmware implementation, there was some hope that a different manufacturer, in this case ASUS, would have come up with a better implementation.
+Unfortunately, this was not the case, which speaks for a more fundamental problem with OLED panels or how panel manufactures implement the OLED driver electronics.
+All of the tested panels, which is two QD-OLEDs and one W-OLED, exhibit high color processing noise, and both QD-OLED monitors (one from MSI and now this one from ASUS) exhibit poor repeatability even short-term.
+Although this is not a deal-breaker, it can be counted as a plus for W-OLED.

-That being said, regarding color processing noise, QD-OLED might have a slight edge over W-OLED when it comes to presenting gray-scale content, because QD-OLED has to use all its three sub-pixels (RGB) for presenting grays, whereas W-OLED uses only its white sub-pixels.
-This means that, with W-OLED, there is no averaging between sub-pixels going on, which would otherwise reduce - statistically - the effect of color processing noise.
-Obviously, presenting gray-scale content with only white sub-pixels has the advantage of removing color fringing completely, which might be the more important property anyway.
+That being said, QD-OLED still might have a slight edge over W-OLED regarding color processing noise when it comes to presenting gray-scale content.
+This is because QD-OLED has to use all its three sub-pixels (RGB) for presenting grays, whereas W-OLED uses only its white sub-pixels, meaning that, with W-OLED, there is no averaging going on between sub-pixels, which otherwise could potentially reduce the effect of color processing noise.
+On the other hand, presenting gray-scale content with only white sub-pixels rather than with RGB sub-pixels has the advantage of removing all color fringing, which might be the more desirable feature.
+So, which one is better depends on the use case.

-A QD-OLED monitor might be the wrong choice if it will be used in bright environments, because it tends to back-scatter light more strongly than W-OLED monitors, thereby reducing the effective maximal contrast.
-Moreover, external light is not back-scattered neutrally but with a purple tint.
-However, in only dimly lit rooms this not an issue.
+A QD-OLED monitor might be the wrong choice if it will be used in a bright environment.
+This is because it tends to back-scatter light more strongly than W-OLED monitors usually do, which reduces the effective maximal contrast in such environments.
+Moreover, ambient light is not back-scattered neutrally but with a purple tint.
+However, in only dimly lit rooms this is considered to be a non-issue.

 Quirks

-- The monitor arrived with firmware version MCM103, which was updated almost immediately to version MCM105 for this review.
-However, the update process was an ordeal, because updating via an USB stick did not work.
-The monitor just was not able to read the file from the stick, even though several different sticks were tried.
-The alternative update method, which requires to run a program on a Windows PC that is connected to the monitor via a USB cable, did work without further problems.
+• The monitor arrived with firmware version MCM103, which was updated almost immediately to version MCM105 for this review.
+However, the update process was an ordeal, because updating via an USB stick did not work at all.
+The monitor just was not able to read from the stick, no matter which of several different sticks were used.
+The alternative update method though, which requires to run a program on a Windows PC that is connected to the monitor via a USB cable, did work without further problems.

 OLED care

 One of the counter-measures implemented by ASUS is called "Screen move".
-If activated, the entire screen content will be shifted from time to time.
-Besides "Off", there are three "Screen move" options available: "Light", "Middle", and "Strong".
-These levels differ in how often the content is moved (from once per 3 minutes to twice per minute), while the content is moved by one pixel at a time, mostly in diagonal directions within a range of 14x14 pixel positions (see Figure 1).
-The motion pattern has some weird randomness to it.
+If activated, the entire screen content will be shifted in regular time intervals by one pixel at a time.
+Besides "Off", there are three more "Screen move" options available: "Light", "Middle", and "Strong", where "Middle" is the default.
+These levels differ in how often the screen content is moved (once per 3 minutes, 2 minutes, or 30 seconds).
+The motion pattern has some randomness to it, but the motion direction is mostly diagonal and the motion pattern extends over 16x16 pixels (see Figure 1).

 Motion blur reduction